azyablov/crafting_srl_zabbix_template/README.md

 ## Step-by-step guide
 1. _**Setup**_

-First of all you need to create your own playground inluding Zabbix, some SR Linux setup, necessary toolkits and YANG models for your SRL version.
+First of all you need to create your own playground including Zabbix, some SR Linux setup, necessary toolkits and YANG models for your SRL version.
 This samples are built using SR Linux version 21.6.2 and Zabbix 5.4, but it should be relevant for any new version at the extend YANG models for the new SRL version allowing to do so.

+> Zabbix template referenced in this guide is [here](srlinux.lldp.yaml)

 2. _**The key tools.**_